gisgeolab/ARPA_Weather_plugin/README.md

 ## Plugin
-This plugin allows to obtain relevant statistics and multipoint layers for different sensors.
+This plugin allows to obtain relevant statistics and multipoint layers for different sensors, specifically:
+- Mean, max, min, std and count: for all variables, except Wind Direction;
+- Mode and count: for Wind Direction (expressed in Degree North).

 The plugin automatically request data from API or CSV files depending on the selected date.
-The user is allowed to select the dates in the correct time range.
+The user is allowed to select the dates in the correct time range, only.

 You can use this plugin without API token (check whether it is necessary.
 Token allows access to all datasets on Open Data Lombardia on Socrata API without limits).
 The CSV files are automatically downloaded by the plugin.